Ridgeback Expedition 26” Touring Bike 2016 Review

 Sadly Ridgeback inform me that for 2017 the Expedition is to be updated with Hydraulic disc brakes.
-Though lovely to use these have no place on an expedition tourer - too easy to damage, impossible to get spares or 'bodge' on tour in Europe let alone outside...
+Though lovely to use these aren't a great idea on a true expedition tourer - too easy to damage, difficult to get spares or 'bodge' on tour in Europe let alone outside... - Manufacturers Website

 The mystery is why there are so few reasonably priced touring bikes using this wheel.
 Well to my great delight I recently discovered that Ridgeback had been making just such a bike for some years – however on contacting them I found that for 2016 the bike had undergone a major change in direction – from a 'classic' drop-handlebar configuration, to a 'flat' bar set-up.
 What this masked was that the frame itself also underwent quite a change.
 As this new version mimicked very closely our BB Specials, and therefore would offer me the opportunity of buying an off-the-peg bike rather than the hassle of batches of custom made bikes, I jumped at the chance and ordered two bikes for testing purposes – a 50 cm and the largest 60 cm version.

 Configuration and kit

 The Expedition is a conventional looking cycle made of Reynolds 520 butted Chro-Mo, with bars offering a slight rise and grips with built in bar-ends.
 The build kit is a well thought out mix of components from Shimano's Deore and Alivio 9-speed groupsets.
 The former supplies the rear derailleur, the gear and brake levers and the V-brakes themselves.
 The latter comprises the chainset with octalink fitting and 48/38/28 chainrings, the front derailleur and the hubs.